area9innovation/fast/mini/readme.md

 - Constant prop
 - Dead-code elimination
 - Lift first-order functions to top-level?
+- Have first-order representation ready for C, Java, Wasm where they are needed
 - Inlining
 - Mangling of overloading?
 - Specialization of polymorphism